loxator/eth-dai-swapper/README.md

 - In `Uniswap.ts`, change `const chainId = ChainId.MAINNET;` to `const chainId = ChainId.Ropsten`;

 - Comment out lines `246, 247 & 248` in `Swap.tsx`

+## Deployed

+You can visit the little project at https://swapaway.vercel.app